Hyundai Kona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Kona are $1,186 a year for full coverage.
-Comprehensive costs an estimated $240, collision costs $446, and liability coverage costs $364.
-Liability-only coverage costs as little as $416 a year, with high-risk coverage costing around $2,572.
-Teens receive the highest rates at $4,466 a year or more.
+Average insurance prices for a Hyundai Kona are $1,186 every 12 months for full coverage.
+Comprehensive insurance costs an estimated $240, collision insurance costs $446, and liability insurance costs $364.
+Liability-only coverage costs as little as $416 a year, and high-risk coverage costs $2,572 or more.
+Teens receive the highest rates at up to $4,466 a year.

 Average premium for full coverage: $1,186